Teks71/traefikoidc/README.md

   features: X-User-Features
 ```

 Values are normalised to strings.
 Arrays become comma-separated lists and nested objects can be targeted via dot-paths (for example, `tenant.id`).
+Claims that resolve to empty strings are skipped so that headers from previous requests are not reused.
 When signing is enabled, an `HS256` signature is generated using the provided secret.
 When encryption is enabled, the plaintext header is still set and an encrypted version is emitted alongside it using AES-GCM with a random nonce encoded in base64.

 ### Security Headers